capawesome-team/capacitor-firebase/packages/authentication/README.md

 addListener(eventName: 'idTokenChange', listenerFunc: IdTokenChangeListener) => Promise<PluginListenerHandle>
 ```

-Listen for changes to the signed-in user's ID token changes.
+Listen to ID token changes for the currently signed-in user.

-**Attention:** This listener will not be triggered automatically upon ID token expiration.
+**Attention:** This listener is not triggered when the `skipNativeAuth` is used.
+Use the Firebase JavaScript SDK instead.

 | Param              | Type                                                                    |
 | ------------------ | ----------------------------------------------------------------------- |